hackclub/hackclub/workshops/geometric_pattern/README.md

 You can actually download the this cool pattern to your computer, to use as a desktop background or what have you. p5.js provides a function [`saveCanvas()`](https://p5js.org/reference/#p5/saveCanvas) to download the canvas.

-We can attach this function to a key press by using p5's `keyPressed` function:
+We can attach this function to a key press by using p5's `keyPressed` function.
+Add this at the bottom of your `main.js`:

 ```js
 function keyPressed() {